First part of Dragon1

 Integral Solutions

 The concept ‘Integral Solutions’ denotes that organizational solutions increasingly form a coherent set of business processes and information systems that influence all business functions and divisions in the enterprise, such as production, purchasing, finance, HR, and IT.
-Consequently, solutions must be designed integrally, considering the solution's environment.
+Consequently, solutions must be designed integrally, taking into account the solution's environment.
 This contributes to a sustainable, future-proof, and optimally functional solution.

 Architectures

 The concept Architectures describes an enterprise's different architectures.
-The architect can create and describe these architectures, or can even retrospectively create these architectures, but use the structure’s advantages to make future improvements to the structure.
+The architect can create and describe these architectures, or can even retrospectively create these architectures, and utilize the structure’s advantages to make future improvements to the structure.

 Human Measures

 The concept ‘Human Measures’ points to the usefulness and operability of these structures.
 Ultimately, it is the user who has to work with them.
-How can the architect take this into account in the best possible way?
+How can the architect best incorporate this into their design?

 Architecture Designs